Forricide/still-feel-alive/Chapter 8.md

 A silly thought.

-Her father says something; Annette laughs, she giggles.
+Her father says something: Annette laughs, she giggles.
 It's a bittersweet music.
 A song she hasn't heard in a long, long time.

+She remembers her mother to be dead.
+Her father... gone, perhaps, in a different sense of the word.
+This scene makes her lonely, but she knows she can't see either of them, not now.
+She needs to make new friends.